IvoWingelaar/forge-theme/content/hero.dnr.md

-# Forge: a theme for Zola
+# Forge: a theme for [Zola](https://getzola.org)

 This is the demo website for the theme used by my personal website.
+Perfect for small, minimal, but clean looking websites for software developers looking for:

-- Lightweight: minimal CSS and JavaScript.
+- A lightweight site: minimal CSS and JavaScript.
 - Mathematical typesetting with [KaTeX](https://katex.org).
 - Hosting a blog.
 - Presenting a portfolio.